Who is InvestAcc Pension Administration Limited?

 What is your capital adequacy position?

-We operate an efficient business model from our base in Carlisle with no borrowings, having grown steadily and organically, rather than by funding expensive acquisitions.
+We operate an efficient business model from our base in Carlisle with no borrowings, having grown steadily and organically.

-We meet 219% of the regulator’s minimum Capital Adequacy requirement (as at 1st November 2018).
+We meet 210% of the regulator’s minimum capital adequacy requirement (as at 1st November 2019).
 Being part of InvestAcc Group Limited, we have the benefit of access to further capital, should it be required.

 We have been awarded a B- rating for financial strength, by AKG Financial Analytics Ltd.